Skip to content

 Identify Evaluation Framework Requirements

-partner evaluation starts when buyers develop specific requirements and begin actively comparing solution providers.
-This stage typically spans 4-6 months as committees evaluate 3-5 partners against defined criteria while building internal consensus.
-Stop worshipping the funnel and start mapping how buyers actually structure their evaluation frameworks.
+Partner evaluation starts when buyers develop specific requirements and begin actively comparing solution providers, typically spanning 4-6 months as committees evaluate 3-5 partners against defined criteria while building internal consensus.
+Stop worshipping the funnel.
+Start mapping how buyers actually structure their evaluation frameworks, because the two rarely look alike.

 Each stakeholder applies different evaluation lenses during partner assessment.
 Economic buyers focus on business case strength and fit with company goals.
-Technical stakeholders evaluate capabilities and requirements.
-End users assess usability and workflow impact while procurement examines engagement terms and partner stability.
+Technical stakeholders evaluate capabilities and requirements with a different set of concerns entirely.
+End users assess usability and workflow impact while procurement examines engagement terms and partner stability, often raising criteria nobody discussed during earlier stages.

-Create evaluation framework templates that mirror how your buyers structure partner comparisons.
-Include capability matrices, implementation timelines, and cost comparison structures.
+Create evaluation framework templates that mirror how your buyers structure partner comparisons, including capability matrices, implementation timelines, and cost comparison structures designed to make their job easier rather than your pitch louder.
 Ensure your content directly addresses the evaluation criteria buyers use rather than promoting features they do not prioritize.

 Test your evaluation framework accuracy against recent competitive situations to confirm deals where you provided framework-aligned content converted at higher rates than those with generic sales materials.